Skip to main content

 Each year, the cooling temperatures, falling leaves, and changing season remind us to get vaccinated against COVID-19 and the flu.
 But if you’re an older adult, there’s another serious health threat you should be aware of: respiratory syncytial virus, or RSV.

-The good news is there's now a vaccine available to help protect seniors who are most at risk for severe RSV disease.
-The Centers for Disease Control and Prevention (CDC) recommends all adults age 60+ talk to their doctor about whether the RSV vaccine is right for them.
+The good news is there's a vaccine available to help protect seniors who are most at risk for severe RSV disease.
+The Centers for Disease Control and Prevention (CDC) recommends all adults age 75+ receive the RSV vaccine, as well as people age 50-75 who are at high risk for complications from this virus.

 What is respiratory syncytial virus (or RSV)?

 While most people recover from RSV within a week or two, some are more likely to develop serious illness and complications.
-This includes older adults and infants age 6 months or younger.
+This includes older adults and infants age 6 months and younger.

 What are the symptoms of RSV?